abbychau/websocket-comparisons/README.md

 This test is done by mimicing the following setting:

 1. There are 5000 ws connections invoked from server p1.
-2. p2 is the server, after recving a heartbeat signal, it will pushes 1000 websocket send to the invoker.
+2. p2 is the server, after recving a heartbeat signal, it will pushes 10 websocket send to the invoker.
-3. p1 is invoking p2 every second and check if there are 1000 messages.
+3. p1 is invoking p2 every second and check if there are 10 messages.
-4. Every message is 4-byte in size without including websocket headers.
+4. Every message is 1000-byte in size excluding websocket headers.
 5. Capture the upper limit of clients that could be supported without runtime error

 - Gorilla (Go): 7432